leanprover-community/mathlib3/docs/tactics.md

    * `norm_num`, and
    * `conv` (within another `conv`).
-Using `conv` inside a `conv` block allows the user to return to the previous state of an outer `conv` block to continue editing an expression without having to start a new `conv` block.
+Using `conv` inside a `conv` block allows the user to return to the previous state of the outer `conv` block after it is finished.
+Thus you can continue editing an expression without having to start a new `conv` block and re-scoping everything.
 For example:
 ```lean
 example (a b c d : ℕ) (h₁ : b = c) (h₂ : a + c = a + d) : a + b = a + d :=
 by conv {